VU-IVM/UNIGIS_ProgrammingGIS/_sources/readme.md

-# Big Data for Sustainability Sciences
+# Programming for GIS

-This repository contains the course manual for the course Big Data for Sustainability Sciences for the bachelor programme 'Aarde, Economie & Duurzaamheid'.
+This repository contains the course manual for the course Programming for GIS for the UNIGIS master programme.